replikativ/datahike/README.md

 (export-db @conn "/tmp/eavt-dump")
 ~~~

-You must do so before upgrading a datahike version.
+You must do so before upgrading to a datahike version that has changed the
+on-disk format.
+This can happen as long as we are arriving at version `1.0.0`
+and will always be communicated through the Changelog.
+After you have bumped the
+datahike version you can use

 ~~~clojure
 ;; ... setup new-conn (recreate with correct schema)